 The house has 4 bedrooms, 2.5 bathrooms and last sold in 1974.
 I don’t have a present-day picture.

 The Callahan House is the bottom in the photo below.

-With a extra large living room, dining room and breakfast room and kitchen.
+With an extra-large living room, dining room, and breakfast room and kitchen.
 The kitchen is usually large and is a masterpiece of careful planning and scientific, step saving arrangement.
 Oakland Tribune Aug 09, 1936

 Three big bedrooms and two bathrooms and a sundeck on the second floor.

 Women will marvel at its extra cupboard space and the way we have provided for thoses hard to store odds and ends

 I couldn’t locate the actual “Hampstead House.”
 I have included other houses in the area that were for sale during the same period.

 Before the opening of Hempstead House in Sheffield Village, the H.C Capwell’s Company created a full-scale floor plan model wholly furnished in the furniture department on the fourth floor of their downtown store.

 “Silver Windows” was a display home in the Piedmont Pinessection of Montclair.
 The house opened for the public to see in 1936.
 The house was designed by F. Harvey Slocombe.
 It is on Darby Drive.